 Juara Turtle Project, May 2015.
 My newly acquainted travel mates and I had literally just arrived in the village of Juara on the eastern side of Tioman Island when we saw the sign for the turtle sanctuary.
 We’d trekked through seven kilometers of jungle to get here, so figured another twenty minute walk to see some rare turtles had to be worth it!

 Juara Turtle Project, May 2015.
-Located on this gorgeous and peaceful beach near The Coconut Grove Hotel; we were given a warm welcome by an American girl from North Carolina who worked at the sanctuary as a volunteer.
+Located on this gorgeous beach near The Coconut Grove Hotel; we were given a warm welcome by an American girl from North Carolina who worked at the sanctuary as a volunteer.
 “You guys here for the free tour?” she asked.
 We hadn’t been aware of any free tour, but confirmed that hell yes, we were here for the free tour.

 Juara Turtle Project, May 2015.
 When baby turtles are born, the sanctuary immediately releases them back into the wild.
 So visitors may be disappointed by the amount of turtle action they actually get to see.
 But at least there’s this lovely lady Jo, the project’s sole resident, who is sadly blind and unable to survive in the wild.
 She lives in a large tank in the centre’s garden

 Juara Turtle Project, May 2015.
 The volunteers also do a fine job of keeping the beach and surrounding area as clean as humanly possible.
 Donations can be made in the small but charming visitor centre where you can also pick up some tastefully designed Turtle Project merchandise and meet the incredibly cute house kitten.
 More info on Juara Turtle Project can be found at juaraturtleproject.com

 You can also have a look at my various pieces on Singapore.